paritytrading/philadelphia/README.md

 Besides the library, Philadelphia contains the following applications:

-  - [**Terminal Client**](philadelphia-client) is a simple console application for interacting with a FIX acceptor.
+  - [**Terminal Client**](philadelphia-client) is a simple console application for interacting with a FIX acceptor

   - [**Test Acceptor**](philadelphia-acceptor) is an example application implementing a simple FIX acceptor